 A common but mild side effect of CBD is dry mouth.

-This is due to CBD receptors on the salivary gland which interact with how much saliva is created.
+This is due to CBD receptors on the salivary gland which interacts with how much saliva is created.

 People have claimed that this side effect goes away after a period of time using CBD.